It's Easy to Enrol

 • Visit and report on a nursery or garden growing native trees.

-• Observe how and where these plants are growing; which plants are the healthiest; Are there any pest or disease problems on these plants etc?
+• Observe how and where different ferns grow; which plants are the healthiest; Are there any pest or disease problems on these plants etc?

 • Contact an irrigation company and obtain any information you can about trickle or drip irrigation systems.
 Preferably, visit an irrigation company and look at their products if you have not seen a drip system before.